 Preventing Thanksgiving Plumbing Emergencies

 Every Thanksgiving plumbing-related horror story involves clogs, clogs, and more clogs.
-You know that impossibly full feeling you get after Thanksgiving dinner, like the "couldn't eat another thing" guy in The Meaning of Life?
-That's what happens to countless drains sometime over the four-day holiday each year.
+You know that impossibly full feeling you get after Thanksgiving dinner, like the "couldn't eat another thing" guy in Monty Python's The Meaning of Life?
+That's what happens to countless drains some time over the four-day holiday each year.
 There are three main causes for this:

 1. Too many people

 A houseful of guests is hell on a plumbing system.
 Besides the round-the-clock showering and constant toilet flushing, your house's plumbing is subject to people who don't know it very well (just as with cars and spouses, you get to know your plumbing and learn how to avoid problems).
 Often a combination of bad plumbing habits culminates in a perfect storm: Uncle Don's endless shower begins stressing the drain capacity just as Aunt Peg is flushing her cigarette butts, while the grandkids are washing Play-Doh down the kitchen sink.
 Even without a disaster like this, the additional load on the system means any lurking problem from before the holiday weekend, like a running toilet, will certainly come to the fore (or floor) in short order.